 1. Use your Disney Dining Plan here

 If you have the Disney Dining Plan use your table service credits here!
 This will cost you one table service credit per person but in our opinion it is totally worth it!
 Character meals are a great use of your dining credits.
-You can find out more about the dining plan and if you should get it here.

 2. Dine at Chef Mickey’s strategically